MDMA-assisted psychotherapy: Therapeutic effects

 Subjects with PTSD exhibit extreme emotional numbing or anxiety and struggle to remain in the optimal arousal zone during conservative therapies.
 Threatening interpretations of memories are reinforced when patients are in low emotional states.
 If traumatic memories are revisited in therapy when a patient is not within the optimal arousal state, therapy for PTSD can actually increase the patient's trauma.

 When used in therapy, MDMA has been reported to increase empathy, closeness between patient and therapist, relaxation, motivation to engage with therapy and introspective thought, and reduce depression and anxiety.
 MDMA makes it easier for a patient to stay in the optimal arousal zone by decreasing feelings of anxiety and defensiveness when revisiting traumatic memories.
 By increasing feelings of closeness and empathy, it can improve the patient's trust in the therapist and encourage introspective thought to reassess memories and actions.
 Furthermore, research suggests that treatment may improve the quality of sleep of individuals affected by PTSD-related sleep disturbances.
 It is believed that these factors may increase the success rate of psychotherapy.

 Adverse effects, which can last from a few hours to several days, include diminished appetite, anxiety, headache, jaw tightness, tinnitus, nausea, asthenia (weakness), fatigue, sinusitis, nasopharyngitis, upper respiratory tract infection, disturbance in attention, tremor, tics, dysuria, erythema, and depression.

 Research

 In 2017, a Phase II clinical trial led to a breakthrough therapy designation by the U.S. Food and Drug Administration (FDA).
 With that FDA approval, MDMA has been authorized for use in research related to psychotherapy.
 A large proportion of this research has been focused on treating PTSD and major depressive disorder.

 The research is controversial in part because recreational MDMA use has been associated with harmful effects among some users.
+A 2022 systematic review and meta-analysis found that MDMA-assisted psychotherapy reduced PTSD symptom severity compared to control conditions.